ixl911ixl/Runesky-Video-Player-Plugin/README.md

 ## Notes

 This plugin is only a local display tool.
 It does not include media, fetch media, recommend media sources, or provide any hosted content.
 All files must already exist locally on the user's computer.
+I am working on a more elegant solution to getting the Media split into individual frames and audio, but for now I would highly suggest the use of the freeware FFmpeg.
+It takes less than a few minutes to do a full episode of TV and handles both the frames and the audio at the same time.